Kiliia: History

 After being bombarded by the Anglo-French fleet in July 1854 during the Crimean War, it was given to Romania in the Treaty of Paris (1856).
-In 1878, Kiliia was transferred back to Russia together with Budjak.
-Between 1918 and 1940 it was again part of Romania, then integrated in the Soviet Union and the Ukrainian SSR (it was briefly held yet again by Romania, from 1941 to 1944, in World War II, time during which it was the capital of the Chilia County), and passed on to independent Ukraine after the Soviet downfall.
+In 1878 (Congress of Berlin), Kiliia was transferred back to Russia together with Budjak.
+Between 1918 and 1940 (Interwar period, Greater Romania) it was again part of Romania.

+In July 1940, after a Soviet ultimatum, Romania agreed to give up Bessarabia and northern Bukovina; the Soviet Union occupied it and came to the Ukrainian SSR (it was held yet again by Romania, from 1941 to 1944, in World War II, time during which it was the capital of the Chilia County), and passed on to independent Ukraine after the dissolution of the Soviet Union.
+The Jews were deported to Transnistria (the area between the Dniester and Bug rivers) by the Romanian authorities in 1941, where a large majority of the 316 deported Jews died.
+According to the Yad Vashem website, 199 Jews who had lived before the war in Kiliia whose names are listed died in Ukraine.

 The oldest building in Kiliia is the semi-subterranean church of St. Nicholas, which may go back to 1485, although an old inscription in the church claims that it was founded on 10 May 1647.